Tasang Dam

 The Tasang Dam (တာဆန်းဆည်), also known as the Mong Ton Dam, is a planned multi-purpose dam on the Salween River in the Shan State, Myanmar.
 The Tasang dam's location will be 480 km northeast of Rangoon and 52.8 km west of Mongtong.
 If completed, Tasang Dam would be the first dam on the Salween River, the largest hydroelectric dam in Myanmar and the tallest dam in Southeast Asia.
 The Tasang will cost more than US$6 billion and is planned for completion in 2022.
-The groundbreaking ceremony was in March 2007, but construction has been stalled, and there has been little activity at the dam site as of 2008.
+During 2007, the project began.

 Substantial domestic and international controversy surrounds the Tasang Dam project.
 The Tasang dam is one of five dams the Myanmar Government plans to build on the Salween River.

 Background

 Since the late 1990s, the Burmese Government proposed to build the Tasang dam but was unable to implement the construction plan until this decade because of civil unrest.
 Nippon Koei, a Japanese company conducted studies for the dam in 1981 and subsequent studies were done in 2002.
 Thailand's MDX Group agreed in 2002 to develop the project.
 Thailand is the main investor in the dam project and the trade of the TaSang's electricity is expected to help relations between Thailand and Burma.
 85% of the hydro-electricity produced is expected to be transmitted to Thailand.